Reviews You Can Rely On

 On-the-Go Systems

 The Sawyer Squeeze and LifeStraw are two options that we like.
-If you're seeking the most barebones option that doesn't require you to carry extra items, the Lifestraw is where it's at.
+If you're seeking the most barebones option that doesn't require you to carry extra items, the LifeStraw is where it's at.
 It's light, easy to carry, and long enough to provide easy access to water sources.
-Both the Squeeze Mini and Micro are fine options for on-the-go carry but do require you to carry a syringe and straw adaptor.
+The Squeeze Mini and Micro are suitable options for on-the-go carry, but they require a syringe and straw adapter.

 A look at the intake for the LifeStraw.
 While you can't clean this directly, you can blow the water back through if it gets clogged.
 Although not ideal, it works well enough.